 - Select the “Restrict who can edit the range” radio button

-- Deselect the users who do not need edit access by unchecking the checkbox (!remember: this permission applying to the protected range; not to the excluded range)
+- Deselect the users who do not need edit access by unchecking the checkbox (!remember: this permission applies to the protected range; not to the excluded range)

 - Click Done

 View the edit history of each cell in your Google Sheets Gantt Chart

 You can view the edit history of each cell in Google Sheets.
 So, you can see all the changes to the document and who’s responsible for the changes.
 To view the edit history;

 - Right-click on the cell

 Then you can use the left-right arrows to see the edit history.

 You can also view the version history of your entire Sheets at; File > Version history > See version history or keyboard shortcut Ctrl+Alt+Shif+H.